roblaing/erlang-webapp-howto/unit5/README.md

 <h3>Caching</h3>

+I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts, but this step can be skipped by using its test URL as I'll do here, which provides data for London which is a couple of years old.

+You'll need to register for a free account (giving you a unique <code>appid=<hexstring></code>) to make this exercise more interesting by giving you weather forecasts for wherever you live.

-OpenWeather asks users not to bombard its servers with constant requests, as could happen if `httpc:request(URL)` was placed in the web page handler of a busy site.
+OpenWeather, like all data providers, asks users not to bombard its servers with constant requests, as could happen if `httpc:request(URL)` was placed in the web page handler of a busy site.

 Besides being polite to your data provider, fetching new data in the backround while presenting the freshest available